Anpsujwal/Data-Science-Project-Series/README.md

 ##### 2)Implement an SVM model, experimenting with different kernels and hyperparameters.
 ##### 3)Train the model on the training data and evaluate its performance.
 ##### 4)Use performance metrics such as accuracy, precision, recall, F1-score, and confusion matrix.

+## Sentiment Analysis Project

+#### This project aims to perform sentiment analysis on text data to determine the sentiment expressed in the text (positive, negative, or neutral).
+Sentiment analysis is a natural language processing (NLP) technique that can be applied to various types of text data, such as customer reviews, social media posts, and product feedback.

+## Methodology
+1. **Data Preprocessing:**
+   - Tokenization: Splitting the text into words or tokens.
+   - Lemmatization: Converting words to their base or root form.
+   - Removing stopwords: Removing common words that do not contribute to the sentiment.

+2. **Feature Engineering:**
+   - Converting text data into numerical form using techniques like TF-IDF (Term Frequency-Inverse Document Frequency).

+3. **Model Selection:**
+   - Choosing a suitable machine learning model for sentiment analysis, such as Naive Bayes, Support Vector Machines (SVM), or deep learning models like LSTM (Long Short-Term Memory) networks.

+4. **Model Training and Evaluation:**
+   - Splitting the data into training and testing sets.
+   - Training the model on the training set and evaluating its performance on the testing set.

+5. **Hyperparameter Tuning:**
+   - Fine-tuning the hyperparameters of the selected model to optimize its performance.

+6. **Evaluation Metrics:**
+   - Using metrics like accuracy, precision, recall, and F1 score to evaluate the model's performance.